-Along with fireworks and hot dogs, you can be sure that every Fourth of July you’ll see plenty of American flags.
+For certain American holidays such as Memorial Day or Fourth of July, you'll likely see plenty of American flags.
 But do you know much about this symbol of America?
-You might be surprised to learn that its beginnings aren’t exactly clear.
+You might be surprised to learn that its beginnings aren't exactly clear.

 Most school-age children will tell you that Betsy Ross sewed the first American flag.
 Are they right?
 Maybe…